lhdatalab/AirBnB_predict_daysfirstbooking/README.md

-# AirBnB predict days until first booking and customer revenue
+# AirBnB predict days until first booking

+Machine learning using python and AirBnB booking data

+ airbnb_customer_booking_ML.html - https://lhdatalab.github.io/airbnb_customer_booking_ML.html

 AirBnB data for predicting the country of first destination is readily available online (Kaggle).
 Can this same data be used to define/solve